Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Numerical Simulations

-In summary, our numerical experiments have demonstrated that a computational saving of over a decade is achieved with the ART algorithm, compared with state-of-the-art standard approaches.
+In summary, our numerical experiments have demonstrated that a computational cost reduction of over a decade is achieved with the ART algorithm, compared with state-of-the-art standard approaches.
 In addition, the product of variance and cost appears to be constant for these estimates in some regimes, suggesting asymptotic normality.

-The results also show that, for a particular problem, the RMSC estimate can be biased even in the case where the reduced score tends towards the true score.
+The results also show that, for a particular problem (Problem~\#S), the RMSC estimate can be biased even in the case where the reduced score tends towards the true score.
 Conversely, on the Bayesian inverse problem, the RSMC estimate seems to perform slightly better than the IS estimate for a fixed budget of snapshots.